 - Rabeprazole (Aciphex)

-Maintaining a healthy weight and avoiding alcohol can also help.
-Try not to lie down for three hours after each meal and raise the head of your bed six to eight inches to aid in the progression of digestion.
+Maintaining a healthy weight can also help.
+Try not to lie down for at least three hours following a meal and raise the head of your bed six to eight inches to aid in the digestive process.

 If your acid reflux symptoms become severe and the condition progresses to GERD or Barrett’s esophagus, you may need to talk to your doctor about treatment options such as surgical or endoscopic procedures.